tripoloski1337/tripoloski1337.github.io/_posts/2024-07-24-exfil-using-only-css.md

 }
 {% endhighlight %}

-Since there's CSP in configured, and we can only use `font-src`.
-So we can use `@font-face` and check if the unicode is in a specific range.
+Since there's CSP in configured, So we can use `@font-face` and check if the unicode is in a specific range.
 For example.

 {% highlight html %}
 <style>